caplin/caplin-dev-tools/brjs-app-converter/README.md

 1. It's first step is to back up the entire folder (except for hidden files) into a `brjs-app-backup` directory.
 This allows a user to access the old application files.
-2. It then creates a new top level directory for the application packages.
+2. It then creates a top level directory (`packages-caplin`) for the application packages.
 3. It copies all the application's libs and SDK libs into the packages directory.
 	* While copying them it generates a stub `package.json` for each copied